tbee/TECL/README.md

 					"
 	description2: 	"""
 					Every newline and whitespace before the first letter of this line will be trimmed.
+					All the indent of all three lines will be removed.
 					And every newline and whitespace after the end of this line as well.
 					"""
 }